 The three principal founding members of the Pre-Raphaelite brotherhood and who remained at its hub were William Holman Hunt, Dante Gabriel Rossetti and John Everett Millais.

 Holman Hunt painted largely religious and Christian allegory all his life.
 At times regarded by his peers as living a celibate existence, he viewed his courtship of working class model Annie Miller as a mission to educate and save her.
-After years of gradual wooing and engagement he set off to the Holy Land for two years to ‘use my powers to make more tangible Jesus Christ’s history and teaching.’
+After years of gradual wooing and engagement he set off to the Holy Land for two years in order to, in his own words, ‘use my powers to make more tangible Jesus Christ’s history and teaching'.
 He actually expected her to wait for him patiently until his return.
 She did not.
 He did marry, however, twice in all - having sadly lost his first wife during childbirth.

 John Everett Millais, who came from a prominent family, was known for his staunch and disciplined work ethic.
 He married the love of his life, Effie in 1855 (after her divorce from her then-husband John Ruskin).